AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 In our Triangles sample with Infinite Repeat on, let's stop and observe, with the carriage on the left at the beginning of row 1 of its cycle of ten rows.
 We have just changed to the black yarn ready for the next row 1 as displayed in AYAB.
-Remember that AYAB's row numbering focuses on what’s being _selected_ not what’s being knitted.
+Remember that AYAB's row numbering focuses on what's being _selected_ not what's being knitted.

 Notice that what's selected now is the last set of 10 black needles to complete